PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/create-postgres-user.md

 classes: wide
 ---

-If you try to follow the directions in the documention, you'll run into a problem because the common command to create a new user on many Unix-compatible platforms doesn’t work on macOS:
+If you follow the directions in the documention, you'll run into a problem because the command to create a new user doesn’t work on macOS:

 ```
 % adduser postgres